Frequently Asked Questions

 I am not sure if I should keep my child home from school today.
 Are there guidelines?

 Glad you asked.
-For information to help you determine whether your child should come to school to day or stay home, click here.
+For information to help you determine whether your child should come to school to day or stay home, for more information to help you determine whether your child should come to school today click here.

 My child’s asthma is really bad this morning, should I send him/her to school today?